 Private Personal Information (PPI) is a category of sensitive information that is associated with an individual person, such as an employee, student, or donor.
-PPI should be accessed only on a strict need-to-know basis and handled with care.
+PPI should be accessed only on a strict need-to-know basis and handled and stored with care.

 PPI is information that can be used to uniquely identify, contact, or locate a single person.
 Personal information that is “de-identified” (maintained in a way that does not allow association with a specific person) is not considered sensitive.
 Note that UMID numbers by themselves are not considered sensitive or private personal information.